sdoddler/forwarder-hook/README.md

 To check if you are doing it right, address: rBnGX5KRERL2vMtZU2hDpF4osbhvichmvn will be translated to 6E7FE292948037180F3646CC248FAF2BCACD59893C

-To add an account we must create an Invoke transaction from the hook account and add the following Hook parameters:
+To add an account we must create an Invoke transaction from the hook account and add the following Hook parameters and values:

 ADD with the AccountID
 NUM with the position we want between 00 to 09